 Richard has written crisis management policies, training programmes and run desktop scenarios and training to ensure that communities, Police, Local Authorities and Government are able to deal with and respond to a major emergency.
 Richard has worked with and continues to work with Communities, Police and Government to deliver the response to emergency situations.
 Richard has trained at the UK Governments Cabinet Office Emergency Planning College in emergency planning and crisis management.
 Richard has had public speaking training in how to interact with the media and the public during a major emergency.

-Richard is also Chair of the Hillingdon Safer Neighbourhood Board that engages with Hillingdon Council; Hillingdon Borough Police and the Mayor’s Office for Policing and Crime.
+Richard is the retired Chair of the Hillingdon Safer Neighbourhood Board that engages with Hillingdon Council; Hillingdon Borough Police and the Mayor’s Office for Policing and Crime.

-Over 20 years Richard has provided support to many organisations, the Police and Government about inter-faith relations, community engagement, community capacity building and the ways in which communities can engage better with each other.
+For over 25 years Richard has provided support to many organisations, the Police and Government about inter-faith relations, counter terrorism; hate crimes; community engagement, community capacity building and the ways in which communities can engage better with each other.